Tythos/strappy/README.rst

 =======

 Rework from intent of original bootstrap scaffolding for minimal, flexible web applications.
 It's awesome!
-Super-small!
-And has NO dependencies!
-Try it.
+It's super-small!
+It's AMD-based!
+It has NO dependencies!

+You should try it.

 .. contents::